CE-Curriculum-Development/mat-cpe/CPE-Week04-JavaScript-Statements.md

     }

     move(d : number) {
-        this.y += number                                      // "this" selects the data of the particular object }
+        this.y += d                                      // "this" selects the data and method of the particular object }
 }